poseidon/matchbox/Documentation/container-linux-config.md

 ```
 <!-- {% endraw %} -->

-The Ignition config response (formatted) to a query `/ignition?label=value` for a CoreOS instance supporting Ignition 2.0.0 would be:
+The Ignition config response (formatted) to a query `/ignition?label=value` for a Container Linux instance supporting Ignition 2.0.0 would be:

 ```json
 {